 The Grounds Maintenance Team prioritise native species for new planting and wildflower seeds are used instead of bedding plants in some areas.
 We have a two for one tree policy, which requires the planting of two trees for every one removed.

-Our annual sustainability engagement programme, Go Green Salford 2020 and Go Green Salford 2021 included events relating to biodiversity, including a winter tree identification walk, hedge-laying and tree planting sessions with City of Trees at David Lewis Playing Fields and Crescent Meadows (in total we planted over 600 tree whips!).
-Wee are planning more tree-planting projects in the future.
+Our annual sustainability engagement programme, Go Green Salford, has over the years included lots events relating to biodiversity, including a winter tree identification walk, hedge-laying and tree planting sessions with City of Trees at David Lewis Playing Fields and Crescent Meadows (in total we planted over 700 tree whips!).
+We are planning more tree-planting projects in the future.

 Biodiversity on our doorstep

-There are lots of outside spaces on campus that you can use, such as the Mary Seacole garden and David Lewis Playing Fields, but we are also lucky to have Peel Park, the Crescent Meadows and the River Irwell on our doorstep.
+There are lots of outside spaces on campus that you can use, such as the Community Growing Space and David Lewis Playing Fields, but we are also lucky to have Peel Park, the Crescent Meadows and the River Irwell on our doorstep.
 Find out about events and activities in Peel Park on their Twitter, Facebook and Instagram.

 The Kersal Wetlands are also not too far from campus, a brilliant habitat for lots of wildlife, particularly birds.
 The wetlands are part of the Salford Flood Improvement Scheme and are built on the former University of Salford Castle Irwell sports campus.
 A land swap was carried out between the University and Salford City Council in 2016, with the University gaining David Lewis Playing Fields in exchange for Castle Irwell.

 If you are interested in helping to keep Salford clean and friendly for wildlife, we recommend getting involved with Salford Litter Heroes.
 You can find out about their upcoming litter picking events on their Twitter and Facebook pages.

 A survey of habitat types was conducted in 2014 to produce a baseline of habitat areas using the Biodiversity Index, an online survey and calculation tool developed by University of Northampton.
 We have a written summary of our habitat baseline and a report from a Biodiversity Student Placement.